Metalab/oeffimonitor/README.md

 ## Debugging

-Öffimonitor by default logs no messages while running.
+Öffimonitor by default logs HTTP requests but no further  messages while running.
 It uses https://github.com/visionmedia/debug for logging.
 The DEBUG environment variable is used to enable these based on space or comma-delimited names.
 Here are some examples:
 DEBUG=server:*
 DEBUG=*
 DEBUG=server:httpd server:api

+### Save debug output to a file

+You can save all debug statements to a file by piping them.
+Example:
+    $ DEBUG_FD=3 server/httpd.js 3> debug.log

 ## Start from systemd
 (Taken from https://rocketeer.be/articles/deploying-node-js-with-systemd/)